nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

      python buildprog.py -c app -b debug -d both

 * Example 2: The following command builds the application using the script for both the application and the network core (``both``).
-  As in *example 1*, it builds with the ``debug`` application version, but with the DFU internal flash memory layout enabled and using the minimal size of the network core bootloader:
+  It builds with the ``release`` application version, with the DFU internal flash memory layout enabled, and using the minimal size of the network core bootloader:

   .. code-block:: console

-     python buildprog.py -c both -b debug -d both -m internal -M
+     python buildprog.py -c both -b release -d both -m internal -M

   If you run this command with the ``external`` DFU type parameter instead of ``internal``, the external flash memory layout will be enabled.